 This bottle is considered one of the rarest Scotch whiskeys to ever exist.
 It is one of the best blends for serious Scotch fans as it was produced by independent distillers.
 This is a 17-year-old Laphroaig juice blended in a limited run by Signatory, but they aren’t distilling anything to their name.

-This bottle might never hit the shelves if it’s distiller, Glengyle wasn’t reopened in 2004.
-The distillery first produced its new flagship models in August 2016, and Kilkerran 12 has since proved a worthy torchbearer, with light peat working off bright sherry and bourbon casks.
+This bottle might never have hit the shelves if its distiller, Glengyle, wasn’t reopened in 2004.
+The distillery first produced its new flagship models in August 2016, and Kilkerran 12 has since proved a worthy torchbearer, becoming one of the best single malt Scotch whiskeys with light peat working off bright sherry and bourbon casks.